tobiashochguertel/vscode-just-formatter/README.md

 ![Justfile Formatter Logo](images/icon.png){width=128 height=128}

 A VSCode extension that provides automatic formatting for [Justfiles](https://github.com/casey/just) - the modern command runner alternative to Make.
+This extension is built on top of the `just` command-line tool's `--fmt` feature, ensuring consistent and reliable formatting that matches the official just formatter.

 ## Features

 - **Automatic Formatting**: Format your Justfiles with a single command or on save
 - **Smart Indentation**: Proper indentation for recipe blocks and dependencies
-- **Consistent Styling**: Maintains consistent spacing and alignment
+- **Consistent Styling**: Maintains consistent spacing and alignment using `just --fmt`
 - **Fast and Reliable**: Built for performance and reliability
 - **Preserves Comments**: Keeps your documentation intact while formatting